Petro Mohyla: Printing

 A decade earlier, he published his Anthologion in which he emphasized the need for teachers to find unique approaches to each student when teaching since their abilities varied.
 Applying the same requirements to all students may not be the most effective teaching method.
 Mohyla stressed the need for students to ponder over and understand and not simply repeat scientific, religious, and moral truths.
 In this and other works, Mohyla underscored the need for the younger generation to use their minds and not emotions in striving to achieve goals.

-In his Triodion (1631), Mohyla expressed his political views about what an ideal ruler should look like.
-He argued that the person has to maintain peace with the neighbors; defend his lands in the times of war; a ruler is not only obligated to issue laws but first of all he should limit his own powers.
+In his Triodion (1631), Mohyla expressed his views about what an ideal ruler should look like.
+He argued that a ruler must maintain peace with his realm's neighbors and defend his lands in the times of war; a ruler is not only obligated to issue laws but first of all should limit his own powers.

-Project of a Polish nobleman of the Greek religion (1645) a Latin manuscript printed firstly in 1928 presents his "Project of Union" consisted of his own acceptance of the divine Primacy of the Roman Pontiff, while observing that the legitimate rights of the Eastern patriarchates must be respected by the West.
+Project of a Polish nobleman of the Greek religion (1645), a Latin manuscript first printed in 1928, presents his "Project of Union", which consisted of his own acceptance of the divine Primacy of the Roman Pontiff while observing that the legitimate rights of the Eastern patriarchates must be respected by the West.